Tiled-Camera Rendering#

 Note

-This feature is only available from Isaac Sim version 4.0.0.
+This feature is only available from Isaac Sim version 4.2.0 onwards.

 Tiled rendering APIs provide a vectorized interface for collecting data from camera sensors.
 This is useful for reinforcement learning environments requiring vision in the loop.
 Tiled rendering works by concatenating camera outputs from multiple cameras and rendering one single large image instead of multiple smaller images that would have been produced by each individual camera.
 This reduces the amount of time required for rendering and provides a more efficient API for working with vision data.

-Isaac Lab provides tiled rendering APIs for RGB and depth data through the TiledCamera class.
+Isaac Lab provides tiled rendering APIs for RGB, depth, along with other annotators through the TiledCamera class.
 Configurations for the tiled rendering APIs can be defined through the TiledCameraCfg class, specifying parameters such as the regex expression for all camera paths, the transform for the cameras, the desired data type, the type of cameras to add to the scene, and the camera resolution.

 tiled_camera: TiledCameraCfg = TiledCameraCfg(